Many planners wonder about the possibility of creating their own consulting firm.

 Typical clients include cities and other public agencies, developers, and nonprofits.

 Because your small firm may have a lower overhead rate, you may offer cost economies.
 Also, you may be able to bid on smaller projects that large firms may avoid, or receive smaller contracts offered under "sole source" authorizations.
-Of course, this requires that you know the organizations well.
+Of course, this requires that you know the organization well.

 Sometimes, small firms complete initial projects that set up larger, subsequent projects carried out by a larger firm.
 In other cases, the work is similar to what a staff person would do.
 For example, you might be hired by a city to write grant applications for park funds.
 With a small firm, you are nimble, provide quick responses, and can assure the client that you will do the work directly.

-Work as a Subconsultant to a Larger Firm for Larger Contracts
+Work as a SUB-CONSULTANT to a Larger Firm for Larger Contracts

-This role is based on a specific niche of expertise that the prime firm seeks to make their proposal more attractive.
-You negotiate a significant-enough role to make it worth lending your name to the proposal, and also decide on whether you are "exclusive" with one proposer or participate with multiple firms.
+This role is based on a specific niche of expertise that the prime firm seeks to make its proposal more attractive.
+You negotiate a significant enough role to make it worth lending your name to the proposal, and also decide on whether you are "exclusive" with one proposer or participate with multiple firms.
 In addition, your firm may be in a preferred hiring class, as discussed above.
 In this case, pay attention to the tasks you are assigned.
 If they are mundane, the prime cares more about your firm's type than your expertise.
 In all cases, assess how much time to spend helping with a proposal that you don't control.